- Chart

 Threats

-- Economic downturns impacting consumer spending and construction activity
+- Economic downturns impacting consumer and construction spending

 Competitors and Market Share